1800s | Horse Racing Timeline

 September 30, 1839, Oakland Race Course in Louisville held “the greatest race west of the Alleghenies,” between the pride of all Kentuckians, Grey Eagle, and the Louisiana horse, Wagner.
 The growing competition between the two thoroughbreds had developed into a rivalry between the two states.
 Oakland was struggling financially by 1839 when promoter and entrepreneur Yelverton C. Oliver arranged a match race offering a purse of $14,000.
 In those days, racecourses were three to five miles long and there was no starting gate, which did not appear until the following century.
 Horses often ran in two to three races a day, and this match was for the best two out of three four-mile heats, winner take all.
 Wagner took it all and Kentucky fans were not satisfied and wanted a rematch, which they got the next month.

-October 5, 1839, the second contest between the Wagner and Grey Eagle took place.
+On October 5, 1839, the second contest between Wagner and Grey Eagle took place at the Oakland Race Course in Louisville five days after the original race.
 The Jockey Club supplied the purse of $1,500 and an estimated 10,000 people (or more) were in attendance.
 Hundreds of racing enthusiasts made the long trek across the mountains from the Atlantic seaboard; among the noted aristocrats on this day was a contingent from Lexington, led by Henry Clay.
 Grey Eagle won the first heat; Wagner the second.
 The excitement was intense during the running of the third heat, but the race never finished.
 Grey Eagle gave way in the second mile and broken down.
 He never raced again.

 September 11, 1844, the three day Crab Orchid meet, run over the Spring Hill Course, began near Crab Orchid, Kentucky.
 The weather was excellent and the attendance on each day was numerous.
 Day's one race had a proprietor's purse of $50 with an entry fee of $10 and for three-year-olds.
 It consisted of mile heats until a filly named Ann Bell came out on top.
 Day two races had a proprietor's purse of $100, free for all ages.
 These also were mile heats and a four-year-old mare named Lucy Webb was the day's winner.
 On day three, the big race had a proprietor's purse of $100, free for all ages.
 There were two two-mile heats, won by the hometown's favorite mare, Denmark.